 As an apprenticeship-based midwifery education program, a student’s clinical preceptor plays a crucial role in that student’s midwifery education and training.
 NMI’s precepting faculty are tasked with teaching the hands-on midwifery skills that are fundamental in the transformation each student makes from student into midwife.
-In keeping with our mission to provide decentralized midwifery education, with midwifery students working in their own communities and fully in touch with the clients and families that they serve, NMI does not provide students with clinical placements.
-Rather, NMI students are responsible for finding and securing their own preceptorships with a competent maternal-newborn care provider in their own community.
-Typically, NMI students work with a single preceptor who teaches nearly all clinical skills to the student.
-Some students work in multi-preceptor practices, or apprentice with two separate midwifery practices at the same time.
-NMI supports the primacy of the student-preceptor relationship and allows preceptor-student pairs to create their own arrangements for their work together.
+In keeping with our mission to provide decentralized midwifery education, with most midwifery students working in their own communities, NMI does not provide students with clinical placements.
+Rather, NMI students are responsible for finding and securing their own preceptorships.
+Typically, NMI students work with a single preceptor, who teaches all essential clinical skills to the student.
+However, some students work in multi-preceptor practices, or apprentice with two midwifery practices at the same time.
+NMI supports the primacy of the student-preceptor relationship and allows preceptor-student pairs to create their best arrangements for their work together.

 Precepting Faculty Requirements